Yape (payment)

-Yape (/es/) is a super-app digital wallet and mobile payment application developed by the Banco de Crédito del Perú (BCP) in 2016.
-It was designed to simplify financial transactions for individuals and businesses.
+Yape (/es/) is a digital wallet and mobile payment application developed by the Banco de Crédito del Perú (BCP) in 2016.
 As of 2025, it has over 20 million users.
-Its features include instant, commission-free peer-to-peer transfers, bill payments, and purchases using a smartphone via a phone number or QR code, without requiring a traditional bank account, allowing it to be used by the unbanked population.
-Since its release, features added to the app include services such as microcredits, international remittances, and e-commerce purchases through Yape shop, and integration with international payment networks like TerraPay and EBANX for cross-border transactions.
+Its features include instant, commission-free peer-to-peer transfers, bill payments, and purchases using a smartphone via a phone number or QR code, without requiring a traditional bank account, enabling its use by the unbanked population.

+Since its release, several features have been added to the app, including microcredits, international remittances, and e-commerce purchases through the Yape shop, and integration with international payment networks like TerraPay and EBANX for cross-border transactions.

 Origins

-Yape traces its origins back to 2016, when it was launched by the Banco de Crédito del Perú as a solution to facilitate mobile payments.
-Conceived within BCP's headquarters, Yape was initially designed to enable quick and simple money transfers among young users without the need to use an ATM or a debit card, leveraging the growing use of smartphones in Peru.
+Yape was founded in 2016 by the Banco de Crédito del Perú to enable users to make mobile payments and money transfers without the need for an ATM or a debit card, leveraging the growing use of smartphones in Peru.
 The application allowed users to send and receive money using only a mobile phone number or QR code, eliminating the need for cash or traditional banking infrastructure.
-This focus on accessibility and convenience positioned Yape as a transformative tool in a country where cash transactions were predominant, with over 90% of payments for goods and services made in cash as of 2022.
+At the time, cash transactions were predominant in Peru, with over 90% of payments for goods and services made in cash as of 2022.